WHEELER, JOSEPH, 1836-1906

 Biography:

-Soldier.
-Born– September 10, 1836, in Augusta, Ga.
-Parents– Joseph and Julia Knox (Hull) Wheeler.
-Married– Daniella Jones, 1966.
+Sherrod, February 8, 1866.
 Children– Six.
-Education– U.S. Military Academy, 1859.
-Commissioned second lieutenant in the Regiment of Mounted Riflemen, but resigned to enlist in the Confederate Army, April 3, 1861; named Colonel, 19th Army Infantry; nicknamed “Fighting Joe”; brigadier general, October 1862; major general, January 1863; lieutenant general, February, 1865.
+Education– U.S. Military Academy; graduated 1859; further instruction at the army cavalry school at Carlisle Barracks, Pennsylvania.
+Commissioned second lieutenant in the Regiment of Mounted Riflemen and served at Fort Craig in the Mexican territory, but resigned to enlist in the Confederate Army, April 3, 1861; named Colonel, 19th Army Infantry; nicknamed “Fighting Joe”; brigadier general, October 1862; major general, January 1863; lieutenant general, February, 1865.
 Commanded in over 800 skirmishes and 200 battles.
-At the end of the war he studied law; opened offices in firm Wheeler and Courtland, 1868.
+At the end of the war he became a partner in the New Orleans hardware and carriage firm Bouton, Smith, and Denman; moved to Lawrence County, Alabama, in 1870, where he read law and opened a law partnership, Jones and Wheeler, with his brother-in-law.
 Served in the U.S. Congress, 1882-1898.
 Volunteered during Spanish-American War; appointed major general; senior in command at San Juan; senior officer to negotiate surrender of Spanish in Cuba.
 Commanded brigade in Philippines, 1899-1900.
 Retired from the military on September 10, 1900.
 Died January 25, 1906.
 One of the few Confederate veterans accorded burial in Arlington Cemetery.

 Source: